 Sketching is an essential step in the logo design process as it allows you to quickly explore multiple ideas and iterate on them.
 It provides a tangible way to visualize your concepts and make adjustments before moving to the digital design phase.

 4. Refine and Iterate

 Review your initial sketches and select the most promising ideas.
-Transfer them to digital design software or work with a professional designer to refine and iterate on your concepts.
+Transfer them to digital design software like Gravit or adobe Photoshop for windows. or work with a professional designer to refine and iterate on your concepts.
 Pay attention to details, proportions, and color choices.